liviubalan/chrome-extension-test/README.md

  git clone git@github.com:liviubalan/google-chrome-extension-test.git
  ```

-2. Optionally change the current directory to `google-chrome-extension-test` in order to modify the source code of the
+2. Optionally change the current working directory to `google-chrome-extension-test` in order to modify the source code
-extension:
+of the extension:

  ```bash
  cd google-chrome-extension-test/